NotRllyRn/cs50g/final/README.md

 To show the player how hungry or thirsty the cat is, I reused the bars I used to make show the player how much food and water they have to show the player what the cat's statisitcs are.
 The feed button will take away from your Food bar and lessen the "hunger" statistic on the cat.
 Same thing for the "water" button but for the thirst and water bars.
 I added labels for each bar to not confuse short abbriviations for the names next to the bars.

-The hardest part was just trying to get all the ui elements to look nice with each other, I had to position the cats
+The hardest part was just trying to get all the ui elements to look nice with each other, I had to position the cat's name and other things like that.
+On top of that, I had to make sure it would work on both sides of the screen as it switches when you go from side to side of the level.
+I did this to improve the view-ability to see where you are going and where cats are.

+## **Other states**

+---

+### **Pause state**

+This state is for when you want to pause the timer and game incase something pops up.
+This was pretty easy to implement because all I had to do was draw an opaque layer over the screen and then render 2 buttons for you to resume or exit out of the game back to the main menu.

+### **Win state**